In this article:

-Many horse owners report how well their horses recover from fecal water with zeolite – and we at Steinkraft have collected many such experiences over the years.
+Many horse owners report how well their horses recover with zeolite for hindgut acidosis – and we at Steinkraft have also collected many of these experiences over the years.
 But at some point, that wasn't enough for us.
 We wanted to understand more deeply: What exactly happens in the horse's gut?
 And what does science say about it?

-That's why we researched – thoroughly, carefully, with an open heart and a clear mind.
-We scoured specialist articles, studies, dissertations, and practical experiences, not only concerning horses but also from cattle, pig, and poultry farming.
-Because wherever the gut is out of balance, zeolite has been successfully used for years.
+That's why we researched – thoroughly, carefully, with an open heart and an alert mind.
+We sifted through specialist articles, studies, dissertations and practical experiences, not only concerning horses, but also from cattle, pig and poultry farming.
+Because wherever the intestine gets out of balance, zeolite has been successfully used for years.

-Here you will find the results of this search: a collection of scientifically proven insights into how zeolite works in the digestive tract – in binding toxins, protecting mucous membranes, stabilizing stool consistency, and promoting healthy gut flora.
+Here you will find the results of this search: a collection of scientifically proven findings on how zeolite works in the digestive tract – in binding toxins, protecting mucous membranes, stabilizing stool consistency and promoting a healthy gut flora.

-Because when it comes to our horses, it's not just about intuition – but also well-founded knowledge.
+Because when it comes to our horses, not only feeling counts – but also sound knowledge.

-What is fecal water – and what makes it so special?
+What is hindgut acidosis – and what makes it so special?

-Fecal water is not the same as diarrhea.
-While diarrhea means the entire stool is liquid, horses with fecal water usually produce formed droppings – but in addition, a brownish liquid runs from the anus.
+Hindgut acidosis is not the same as diarrhea.
+While in diarrhea the entire stool is liquefied, horses with hindgut acidosis usually show formed droppings – but additionally, a brownish liquid runs off the anus.
 And sometimes in astonishing quantities.
-It's not an emergency, but a silent signal: something is wrong here.
-You can read more about the causes and home remedies from naturopathy here.
+It is not an emergency, but a silent signal: something is wrong here.
+Here you can read more about the causes and home remedies from naturopathy.

-Fecal water is often an expression of a chronic imbalance – be it due to stress, feeding errors, poor hay quality, dental problems, lack of exercise, or microbial shifts in the gut.
+Hindgut acidosis is often an expression of a chronic imbalance – be it due to stress, feeding errors, poor hay quality, dental problems, lack of exercise or microbial shifts in the intestine.

 How does zeolite work in the horse's gut?

 Zeolite is a natural volcanic rock with a special property: its crystalline structure acts like a sponge.
-It can bind excess acids, toxins, fermentation gases, mycotoxins, and even heavy metals.
-At the same time, it soothes the mucous membranes, has an antioxidant effect, and supports the restoration of inner balance.
+It can bind excess acids, toxins, fermentation gases, mycotoxins and even heavy metals.
+At the same time, it soothes the mucous membranes, has an antioxidant effect and supports the restoration of internal balance.
 We know all this from Prof. Dr. Karl Hecht.

-What do studies and specialist articles say about the effects of zeolite?
+What do studies and specialist articles say about the effect of zeolite?

-The research on zeolite in horses is still young – but there is a wealth of data from livestock farming (calves, piglets, poultry) that allows conclusions to be drawn.
+The studies on zeolite in horses are still young – but there is a wealth of data from livestock farming (calves, piglets, poultry) that allows conclusions to be drawn.

-Here is a scientifically sound overview – I have organized the studies into 4 thematic areas: pollutant binding, intestinal mucosa, stool consistency, intestinal flora.
+Here is a scientifically sound overview - I have grouped the studies into 4 thematic areas: pollutant binding, intestinal mucosa, stool consistency, gut flora.

 Sources: